gxelab/gxelab.github.io/people.md

 ### Xintao Liu (2023.09-)

-Undergraduate student, Guizhou University
+MSc Student, College of Ecology

+### Jiawen Jiang (2024.09-)

+MSc Student, College of Ecology

+### Feng Zhou (2024.09-)

+MSc Student, College of Ecology

 --------------------------------------------

 ### Alumni (in the lab for at least six months)

+### Hebing Zhang (2022.05-2025.07)

+Former undergraduate student in the lab from School of Life Sciences.
+Now a PhD student in School of Life Sciences, University of Chinese Academy of Sciences (中国科学院大学).

 #### Yinuo Xie (2022.09-2024.09)

 Former undergraduate student in the lab from Cuiying Honors College.
-Will be a PhD student in 2025 in the Institute of Genetics and Developmental Biology, Chinese Academy of Sciences (遗传与发育生物学研究所).
+Now a PhD student in the Institute of Genetics and Developmental Biology, Chinese Academy of Sciences (遗传与发育生物学研究所).

 #### Yu Zhang (2023.04-2024.09)

 Former undergraduate student in the lab from School of Life Sciences.
-Will be a PhD student in 2025 in the Kunming Institute of Zoology, Chinese Academy of Sciences (昆明动物所).
+Now a PhD student in the Kunming Institute of Zoology, Chinese Academy of Sciences (昆明动物所).

 #### Yue Chang (2021.09-2024.06)